MoonFrost28/CoC_Automation/README.md

     - `elixir.py`
     - `gold_crash_100%.py`
     - `trophy_drop.py`
+6. For each file, a default of 1 loop is coded, however if more loops are needed, simply add the number of loops at the end of the line :
+    - e.g. : `python gold_crash_100%.py 10`
+    - Special conditions for `elixir.py` as it requires two arguments

 # Roadmap
 - [x] Factorize codes to be more modular
 - [ ] Add interface and .exe file for easier use
 - [ ] Add trophy calculation for optimized farming

+# Strategy

+The goal is to drop around ~2000 trophies to be strong enough and ensure strong wins against opponents as well as strong defenses.
+Opponents will not be strong enough to destroy your village

+# File description

+## elixir.py

+Farm builer elixir by dropping hero and instantly surrendering.

+## get_mouse_pos.py

+## gold_crash_100%.py

+## keys_config.py

+## trophy_drop.py

+## variables.py